robcarver17/skipperman/docs/ticksheet_entry_help_SI.md

 # Printing ticksheets

 You may want to print the ticksheet to excel (this actually downloads it, and there you can print it).
 You will probably want to tidy up the formatting a bit, possibly abbreviate medical notes, or import into your own format.
-Note: The * against a cadets name means they have booked a club boat.
-Note: As is the case now remember that health information is confidential and should only be retained for as long as required.
+Note: The * against a cadets name in a printed ticksheet means they have booked a club boat.
+Note: Health information is confidential and should only be retained for as long as required.
 Paper ticksheets must be returned to the cadet skipper or destroyed.
 Downloaded files should be deleted after the event.

 # Entering ticks and awarding qualifications